mdroste/stata-pyload/README.md

 Prequisites
 ---------------------------------

-gzimport requires Stata 16.0 or higher, since it uses Stata's built-in Python integration to uncompress gzipped files.
-In principle, of course this can also be done with command-line utilities and a lower version of Stata.
+pyload requires Stata 16.0 or higher, since it uses Stata's built-in Python integration.
+It also requires the [Pandas](https://pandas.pydata.org/) Python library, which also comes standard with (for instance) the Anaconda distribution of Python.

 Installation
 ---------------------------------